vinhngx/CarND-Vehicle-Detection/writeup_template.md

  scale_pos_weight=1)
  ```

- This classifier reached a test accuracy of 99.21% and is selected for the next step.
+ This classifier reached an improved test accuracy of 99.21% and is selected for the next step.

- Xgboost is fully parallel, making very efficient use of the 8-core machine (16 threads).
+ It is worth noting that Xgboost is fully parallel, making very efficient use of the 8-core machine (16 threads).

+At the end of this step, the Xgboost classifier and the feature scaler is saved in the [Pickle file](./xgboost_allfeatures_large.pkl).

 ### Sliding Window Search

 This step is carried out in the IPython notebook [Sliding-Window-Search-all-features-withHistory](./Sliding-Window-Search-all-features-withHistory.ipynb).
-We first reimplement the same feature extraction pipeline as described in the above section.
+We first re-implement the same feature extraction pipeline as described in the above section.
+The Xgboost classifier and the feature scaler is loaded from the above-mentioned Pickle file.

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-The sliding window search is detailed in the "sliding window search" section of the IPython notebook [Sliding-Window-Search-all-features-withHistory](./Sliding-Window-Search-all-features-withHistory.ipynb).
+The sliding window search is detailed in the "Sliding Window Search" section of the IPython notebook [Sliding-Window-Search-all-features-withHistory](./Sliding-Window-Search-all-features-withHistory.ipynb).

 For each image at a specific scale, we first compute the HOG features for the whole image.
-A window of size 64 is then slided throughout the Region of Interest in the image ```img[ystart:ystop,:,:]```  at 75% percent overlap (```cells_per_step=2``` given each windows consists of 8 cells).
+A window of size 64 is then slided throughout the Region of Interest (ROI) in the image ```img[ystart:ystop,:,:]```  at 75% percent overlap (```cells_per_step=2```, given each windows consists of 8 cells).
+The ROI was defined, considering where in the image cars can likely be found.
+This also significantly reduces the number of windows and false positives.
+We have found that the 75% percent overlap provides good fine-grained coverage of the whole ROI.

 Then, the features for the window is extracted as follows:

 - HOG features are extracted from the pre-computed whole-image HOG features.

-- Spatial color features and color histogram features are extracted for the window.
+- Spatial color features and color histogram features are extracted from the corresponding sub image.

-We then employ a heat map to accumulate detection results at different scale.
-Finally, a threshold is applied on the heat map and connected component of this thresholded heat map is identified using `scipy.ndimage.measurements.label()`.
+We then employ a heat map to accumulate detection results at different scales.
+Finally, a threshold is applied to the heat map and connected component of this thresholded heat map is identified using `scipy.ndimage.measurements.label()`.
 Each separate connected component corresponds to a detected car.
 We empirically found 3 to be a good threshold for eliminating false positives.

 Example detection images are provided in the "sliding window search" section of the IPython notebook [Sliding-Window-Search-all-features-withHistory](./Sliding-Window-Search-all-features-withHistory.ipynb).